The creation of knowledge-intensive societies is seen as a critical factor in the economic and social success of countries.

 While high-tech industries play a central role in this, innovation in the classical economy and traditional industries and their diverse opportunities are often overlooked.

 It is time to look at innovation in a broader perspective and to pay more attention to organisational innovation, which allows traditional firms to integrate innovation incrementally and thereby increase their innovation capacity.
+Several important aspects may be overlooked if the focus is only on new technologies.

 In reality, what is important is the continuous internal and systemic evolution that makes companies increasingly dynamic and creates the basic conditions for the creation of new technologies and breakthrough innovation.